ZakaryaMeddahi/private-school-system/README.md

 <!-- ### Responses Data Schema -->

-# Chats
+# Chat Rooms

-## GET Get Chat
+## GET Get Chat Room

-GET /api/v1/courses/5/chats/1
+GET /api/v1/courses/1/chats/1

 - **Admin** and **Course Creator** can see course chat
 - Enrolled **Students** with accepted status can see chat